-Let’s assume that a man occasionally associates with criminals but wrestles within himself about the conflict that troubles him about this association.
+Let’s assume that a man associates with criminals, but wrestles within himself about this association.
 In other words, he knows he shouldn’t do what he does, but he cannot ignore the benefits of his crimes.

-When presented with the Gospel message and the HOPE that Jesus can take away all of our burdens, our man begins to weigh up in his MIND what decision he should make.
+When presented with the Gospel message and the HOPE that Jesus can take away all of our burdens, our man begins to weigh up in his MIND what action he should make.

-In his MIND, he realizes that what has been presented is true—but he will have to produce far more faith than he is prepared to commit to.
-His SOUL also reminds him of the occasional pleasures he has experienced from his ill-gotten gains from crime.
+In his MIND, he knows what has been presented is true—but he will have to produce far more faith than he is prepared to implement.
+His SOUL reminds him of the occasional pleasures he experienced from his ill-gotten gains from crime.
 He remembers that he enjoyed those times.